 - School trips are subsidised to ensure that everyone can attend and that we can offer a broad and exciting range of provision and cultural enrichment.

 Pupil premium income is always carefully matched to pupil need following clear data analysis.
 The main evidence of impact is the achievement made by the children in terms of their end of Key Stage 2 attainment.
 However, achievement is carefully mapped and analysed throughout each child’s journey of learning.
-Raise Online data shows that progress at Goldthorpe Primary School is increasingly inclusive and that no one group progresses to the detriment of any other vulnerable group in school.
-Year on year data also shows a significant improvement in attainment for our children and our careful allocation of Pupil Premium Funding is fundamental in removing barriers to learning and ensuring high levels of achievement.
+Data shows that progress at Goldthorpe Primary School is increasingly inclusive and that no one group progresses to the detriment of any other vulnerable group in school.
+Careful allocation of Pupil Premium Funding is fundamental in removing barriers to learning and ensuring high levels of achievement.

 Find out more about whether your child could be eligible.
 Please see Mrs Anderson in the School Office who will give you advice and direct you to the relevant application forms.
 Even if your child chooses not to have a school meal, the additional pupil premium will benefit your child and the school community!